katiemackenbrock/Bravo-Memory-Game/README.md

 ### Stretch Goals

-- [ ] Add audio clip of RHOC theme as background music
+- [x] Add audio clip of RHOC theme as background music with option to pause
 - [ ] Add a level 2 where you match the pre-plastic surgery face to the post-plastic surgery face
 - [ ] Add a rating/scoring system (eg. if you clear the board in under 15 moves, you get 3 crowns.
 Under 20 moves, 2 crowns.
 Under 25 moves, 1 crown.)